supki/liblastfm/README.md

 wrong <- lastfm (Album.getInfo <> artist "Pink Floyd" <> album "The Wall" <> apiKey "1234567890")
 right <- lastfm (Album.getInfo <> artist "Pink Floyd" <> album "The Wall" <> apiKey "1234567890" <> json)
 ```
-This problem should not arise while writing applications since hopefully you will have enough
-type annotations for inference to work out.
-But `json` and `xml` are still useful in ghci.

 -